The Ultimate Guide to Waiver Wire & FAAB Strategy

 Strength of Schedule

 Another way to use the schedule is to fill a starting spot during a bye week.
-Sometimes the top option is not the best because of matchup.
-The fifth or sixth-best WR on waivers may end up having the best matchup for one week because of their opponent.
+Sometimes the top option is not the best because of the matchup.
+The fifth or sixth-best wideout on waivers may end up having the best matchup for one week because of their opponent.
 Therefore, that is the player you want to add.
 The 4for4 Look Ahead Planner is the perfect tool for this.

 Aim High